-- In Manitoba, completion of a 20-month program in Architectural Technology, or an equivalent is usually required for Architectural Technician.
-Those interested in Architectural Technology may enter directly into the program. - A 32-month college program in Architectural Engineering Technology, or an equivalent is usually required for Architectural Engineering Technologists.
+- In Manitoba, completion of a 20-month program in Architectural Technology, or an equivalent is usually required for Architectural Technology may enter directly into the program. - A 32-month college program in Architectural Engineering Technology, or an equivalent is usually required for Architectural Engineering Technologists.
 After successfully completing the first year of Civil Engineering Technology, you can choose the Architectural Engineering Technology option.